Certora/ion-protocol/Report.md

 ## About Certora

 Certora is a Web3 security company that provides industry-leading formal verification tools and smart contract audits.
 Certora’s flagship security product, Certora Prover, is a unique SaaS product which locates hard-to-find bugs in smart contracts or mathematically proves their absence.
 A formal verification contest is a competition where members of the community mathematically validate the accuracy of smart contracts, in return for a reward offered by the sponsor based on the participants' findings and property coverage.

-## Summary

-In the formal verification contest detailed here, contenders formally verified IonPool smart contracts.
-Mutations are used to evaluate the quality of the specification.
-The mutations are described below and were made available at the end of the contest, you can find them [here](https://github.com/Certora/ion-protocol/blob/master/certora/mutations).
-Additionally, the top specifications have been added to the [contest repo](https://github.com/Certora/ion-protocol/blob/master) and some specific properties have been included in this report as good examples.
-You can find the final results for the competition [here](https://docs.google.com/spreadsheets/d/1fiNkz2oucJer0zjV0x4_xlgo6o9HMFlviVQ2Zb5K-CA/edit#gid=1970712821).

 # Low Findings